The RFDS in NSW/ACT

 Guiding Rural Outback Wellbeing

-The Guiding Rural Outback Wellbeing (GROW) program is our unusual, yet highly effective, health initiative that helps strengthen community resilience and wellbeing in New South Wales’s rural and remote communities.
+The Guiding Rural Outback Wellbeing (GROW) program is our innovative, place-based health initiative that helps strengthen community resilience and wellbeing in New South Wales’s rural and remote communities.
+Grounded in trauma-informed and relational practice, the program uses hands-on, experiential learning to build safety, belonging, responsibility and hope, particularly for young people who may be disengaged or at risk.

 How do you build connected communities?